noodlapp/noodl-docs/docs/getting-started/noodl-ai.md

 </div>

 :::note
 This is an experimental command and is still both limited and unpolished.
-Please reach out to us if you have any thoughts on future developments.
 :::

 The `/UI` command is used to generate visual nodes from a text prompt.
 Currently it supports the Group, Columns, Button, Text Input, Checkbox, Image and Dropdown nodes, with some limited styling.
 It can also generate components from your design system, if they are AI annotated.